- Home

 Markdown Editors

 When to use: If you are creating basic technical content such as README files and wiki content and want a simple editor that includes live previews and syntax highlighting, a Markdown editor may be the right choice.
-However, if you manage a lot of complex documentation published in different channels, have multiple writers who need to work on the same documentation, and want robust translation, versioning, and authoring capabilities, these tools are not for you.
+However, if you manage a lot of complex documentation published in different channels, these tools are not for you.

 Content Delivery Platforms

 Content Delivery Platforms (CDPs) support the management and distribution of technical content.
-These platforms, including Zoomin and FluidTopics, enable organizations to deliver personalized, relevant, and context-aware documentation and help publish content to end users across channels such as web portals, mobile apps, and customer support systems.
+These platforms, including Zoomin and FluidTopics, enable organizations to deliver personalized, relevant, and context-aware documentation across channels such as web portals, mobile apps, and customer support systems.
 CDPs do not provide authoring tools but integrate with authoring tools and content management systems.

 Video Documentation Software